sistla-gautam/second-brain/2Areas/NicheSolv/Reports (2025).md

 		- conducted interviews for candidates
 		- made changes to the archival section of the library code
 		- still need to discuss if this is the expected value or not
+- March
 	- March 3, 2025
 		- worked on backend service
 		- needed to connect with Santosh, but was busy with release work
 		- worked on assignments
 	- March 4, 2025
 		- completed 1 year here lmao
 		- worked on the backend service
 		- replaces the url with a hardcoded value
 		- the request is currently blocked by CORS policy, but the URL seems to be working fine
 		- need to look into assignment 3 review changes
 	- March 5, 2025
 		- worked on the test cases for the archival setup
 		- created a new branch and pushed the data
 		- could not work on assignment due to internet stopage
 	- March 6, 2025
 		- created the required documentation of Archival
 		- got write access for the same and pushed the code for CI testing
 		- made sure that the sonarqube is passing for the branch
 		- discussed with Natraj about OOPS-3 assignment. need to make changes to the assignment
 	- March 7, 2025
 		- got onto a call with Santosh
 		- some changes were made to how the URL will be given
 		- changed the code to access the URL from the new requirements
 	- March 10, 2025
 		- tested y-axis title and colour change
 		- created test cases and logged those values
 		- still need to create an excel sheet for the same
 	- March 11, 2025
 		- pushed the library code to dev
 		- having issues with the changes being reflected on dev
 		- fixed that to be able to get it for testing with client
 	- March 12, 2025
 		- worked on fixing the archival feature
 		- pushed it and was able to verify that it works
 		- continued working on the test case excel sheet
 	- March 13, 2025
 		- worked on integrating the is_archival_enabled flag in the vault settings
 		- supported on deploying appsmith onto test env
 		- needed to change the workflow files to add a new shell file, which was missing initially
 		- changed the template version to the latest values and updated the editor to support the same
 		- created new sync user tag and passed it to Ashish
 	- March 17, 2025
 		- worked on URL parameterization
 		- was able to get the clear requirements on how to access the different elements
 		- was able to setup the local environment
 		- pushed OOPS assignment 3 and OOPS 3.2 for review
 	- March 18, 2025
 		- worked on URL parameterization
 		- finished working on it. need to get it properly tested
 		- logged some bugs in the Appsmith whitelabeling
 		- need to checkout the bug in Sync Service update call
 	- March 19, 2025
 		- worked on fixes for archival
 		- pushed archival for initial testing
 		- started working on sync service bugs
 	- March 20, 2025
 		- YTI DXP had a demo to be presented
 		- was working on a end to end use case to be created for the same demo
 	- March 21, 2025
 		- connected for some questions on the demo
 		- worked on sync service bugs and resolved them
 	- March 24, 2025
 		- worked on SVG resizing bugs
 		- worked on archival bugs for the tag creation
 		- tested the archival for initial TI. seems fine
 		- had some bug on the SVG with the x-axis part. not able to replicate it effectively
 	- March 25, 2025
 		- connected with Santosh on which sync service image is to be used in the dev and test
 		- made some minor improvements to the SVG resize feature
 		- made some improvements to the library code, but was giving us some issues
 		- changed the documentations to show the different limitations and updated use cases for the different elements for the upcoming release
 		- moved respective tickets to the updated status
 	- March 26, 2025
 		- worked on appsmith mobile validation
 		- worked on implementation of archival part, need to test the usage of skip keyword
 		-  deployed sync service to dev. still need to test the sync service on dev before creating tags for the same
 	- March 27, 2025
 		- went to YTI
 		- worked on bug fixes for archival, url parameterization, appsmith, SVG resizing
 		- got onto a call to discuss the approach of the redirect of the editor to interactive forms
+- April
+	- April 1
+		- went to YTI
+		- worked on creating new tags for interactive forms and sync service
+		- got onto a call with Surrendra to discuss the implementation of minIO temporary file storage
+		- need to pass the new tags created and update the same into the confluence